onesky/plugin-eclipse/README.md

 -------------------------
 [![Install Button](http://marketplace.eclipse.org/sites/all/modules/custom/marketplace/images/installbutton.png)](http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=1605645)

-You can install this plugin by dragging the install button above into your Eclipse Workspace or search it through in Eclipar Marketplace (navigate to /Help/Eclipse Marketplace)
+You can install this plugin by dragging the install button above into your Eclipse Workspace or search it through in Eclipse Marketplace (navigate to /Help/Eclipse Marketplace)

 Via Install New Software
 --------------------------